 Figure 2: The Science United user interface for specifying preferences.

-Active Science United volunteers average 4.8 “yes” keywords and 0.83 “no” keywords.
+Active Science United volunteers selected on average 4.8 “yes” keywords and 0.83 “no” keywords out of 25 science keywords and 41 location keywords.
 87% of the keyword preferences are for science areas; the remainder are for location.
 The most common “yes” science area keywords are Astronomy (68.8% of volunteers) and Biology and Medicine (67.1%).
 The most common common “no” keyword is Mathematics and Computer Science (8.0%).
 Among location keywords the most “yes” keywords are America (7.12%) and Europe (7.0%), and the most common “no” keyword is China (4.3%).

 3.3 Project and job keywords